 (a) by publishing it in the Gazette; or

-(b) by publishing in the Gazette a notice stating that the declaration has been made and that particulars of the declaration can be obtained from the head office of the department and the department’s website.
+(b) by publishing in the Gazette a notice stating that the declaration has been made and that particulars of the declaration can be obtained from the head office of the department and the department’s electronic site.

-(4) If the declaration is not published in the Gazette particulars of the declaration must be published on, or accessible through, the department’s website.
+(4) If the declaration is not published in the Gazette particulars of the declaration must be published on, or accessible through, the department’s electronic site.

 (5) A declaration published under this regulation may be amended or revoked by a subsequent declaration so published.